pushkarthakkar95/android-kt-mlkit-findme/README.md

 # FindMe

 Android application game made using Machine Learning to challenge users to find randomly selected items near them.
+Cheat-hint: When asked to find "Musical instrument", showing a laptop works too ;)

 ## Tech-stack used: